fedspendingtransparency/data-act-broker-backend/README.md

 ##File Routes

 #### POST "/v1/submit_files/"
 This route is used to retrieve S3 URLs to upload files.
-Data should be either JSON or form-urlencoded with keys: ["appropriations", "award\_financial", "award", "procurement"], each with a filename as a value.
+Data should be either JSON or form-urlencoded with keys: ["appropriations", "award\_financial", "award", "program\_activity"], each with a filename as a value.

 This route will also add jobs to the job tracker DB and return conflict free S3 URLs for uploading.
 Each key put in the request comes back with an url_key containing the S3 URL and a key\_id containing the job id.
 A returning submission\_id will also exist which acts as identifier for the submission.